 2. If you cannot recognise all of the individual components of a mixture, and the composition of the mixture is the same at all locations, that mixture is said to be homogeneous.
 At all places in a homogeneous mixture, properties such as refractive index have the same value.
 Homogeneous mixtures are classified (by people) as solutions.
 An example of a solution is vinegar.
 Mixtures in which individual components can be recognised are said to be heterogeneous.
 Heterogeneous mixtures are called suspensions.
 An example of a heterogeneous mixture is mud.
 Over time, the more dense components of a suspension will settle out.
 Mixtures in which the size of the particles of at least one component are intermediate between those of a solution and a suspension are called colloidal dispersions.

 3. Alcohol (ethanol) is a pure substance, so technically the statement is a nonsense.
-[There are, of course many alcohol-containing solutions which give some people pleasure or comfort.]
+[There are, of course many alcohol-containing solutions which give some people pleasure or comfort, or problems.]